openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::
-   By default the time series should be downloaded to a **downloads** folder in your home directory and should have another folder in it named **0**.
+   By default, the time series should be downloaded to a **Downloads** folder in your home directory and should have another folder in it named **0**.

 1. Parameters